scholarslab/scholarslab.github.io/collections/_people/carin-yavorcik.md

 - student
 ---

-Carin Yavorcik is an information studies graduate student at the University of Texas at Austin, where she is especially interested in archives and digital collections.
-She is currently working with the Scholars' Lab on a TEI plugin for Omeka.
+Carin Yavorcik was an information studies graduate student at the University of Texas at Austin, where she was especially interested in archives and digital collections.
+She worked with the Scholars' Lab on a TEI plugin for Omeka.